 - Which is better on a desktop, Siri or Cortana?

 On October 26, Microsoft hosted a press event in NYC where the company confirmed a Windows 10 Creators Update slated for spring 2017.
 This update features a swath of 3D creation, sharing and printing features, which include a brand-new version of Microsoft paint dubbed Paint 3D.
 The company also showed off Game Broadcasting baked into Windows 10 as well as a handful of Windows 10-compatible VR headsets from its partners.

 Last, but certainly not least, Microsoft updated its Surface lineup with a more powerful Surface Book, simply named Surface Book i7, complete with a 16-hour battery life and double the graphical capabilities.
 A Surface Studio all-in-one PC was also announced, geared towards artists and designers to take advantage of the Windows 10 Creators Update.

 Windows is more than just an OS

 Microsoft believes the future of Windows is as a platform for all.
-Like Android, the strength of Windows is in the thousands of companies that develop for it (see the section about Universal apps for more on the relationship with developers) and use it in their products.
+Like Android, the strength of Windows is in the thousands of companies that develop for it and use it in their products – on multiple devices.

 Joe Osborne and Gabe Carey have also contributed to this review